mmccoyd/zmk-config/README.md

 - See [Installing The Firmware](https://zmk.dev/docs/user-setup#installing-the-firmware)
   for more details from there.

-The actions tab also has builds triggered by earlier changes, but tracing through those for one with your board may take work, and hosting of the generated files expires over time.

 *Once* your board works with the default firmware, you can modify the keymap.
 Your copies of the default Hillside keymaps are in: